-All mechanical components have been designed and developed with a conservatively innovative approach.
-The 4H50TIC is equipped with two valves per cylinder, achieving high efficiency, mechanical robustness and functional simplicity.
-This, in turn, is expressed in the familiar long service life, something that is also supported through the exclusive use of premium products in all important components.
+All mechanical components were designed and developed with a conservative-innovative approach.
+The H-series engines are equipped with two valves per cylinder, achieving high efficiency, mechanical robustness and functional simplicity.
+This is expressed in turn by the familiar long service life.
+Use of premium products for all important components also underlines this.

-One of the key factors for the high performance compactness of the 4H50TIC is the common rail system.
-Hatz decided upon the off-highway CRS from Bosch with 1800 bar.
-It works with three precisely dosed injections per working cycle: a pre-injection, main injection and post injection.
-In combination with the other ideally matched Bosch system components – high pressure pump, injection controller and off-highway injectors – a perfect balance is struck between dynamics, quiet combustion noise, low levels of hazardous substances and economy.
+One of the key factors for the high power density of the H-series is the common-rail system.
+Hatz opted for the Bosch off-highway CRS, a common-rail system with 1800 bar.
+It works with three precisely calculated injections per power stroke: A pre-, main- and post-injection.
+Together with the other Bosch components matched ideally to each other – high-pressure pump, injector control unit, and off-highway injectors – the perfect balance is achieved between dynamics, quiet combustion noise, low pollutant levels, and economy.

-With a maintenance interval of 500 hours, the engine can score highly in terms of customer friendliness and reliability.
-The extended intervals are attributed to hydraulic valve play compensation and large sized filters.
-The engine also has a sensor-controlled engine protection system which switches off the engine in an emergency to prevent major damage.
-The robust construction and careful selection of all components ensure that the engine meets the most demanding applications.
+A maintenance interval of 500 hours means the engine scores top points with regard to customer friendliness and reliability.
+The extended intervals are due to hydraulic valve adjustment and large-sized filters.
+Additionally, the engine has a shut-off sensor system that switches off the engine in an emergency to avoid major damage.
+The robust construction and careful selection of all components ensure that the engine is fit for the most demanding applications.